-PEIC-141C
+PEIC-141C 1-3 units

-Pre-Season Athletics: Basketball (Men)
+Pre-Season Athletics: Basketball (Men) LAB 48-162

 This course is designed for pre-season basketball conditioning for intercollegiate athletes, including strength training, cardiovascular conditioning, drill techniques, and game play in preparation for Intercollegiate competition.
 Students who repeat this course will improve basketball skills and fitness through further instruction and practice.
 May be taken 4 times for credit.